 - Enrollment offices — Undergraduate Admission, Scholarships, Student Financial Aid — have walk-in hours every weekday.

 - Walk through various classroom buildings and colleges after your tour; most are open each weekday.

 For the reasons above, we would prefer that every prospective student visit us on a weekday.
 Please understand that academic colleges and campus offices, including Undergraduate Admission, Scholarships, Housing, etc., are not open on Saturdays.
 We also understand that visiting on a weekday may pose challenges to some families, so we occasionally offer Saturday tours.
-While we be hosting weekend visit opportunities on select Saturdays during the fall of 2018.
-Those dates will be available on the calendar by August 2018.
+We are hosting select Saturday tour options this fall, and the available dates are available on our registration calendar.

 Prospective Transfer Visits